 Eligible Expenses are charges for Covered Health Services that are provided while the Plan is in effect, determined according to the definition in Section 14, Glossary.
-For certain Covered Health Services, the Plan will not pay these expenses until you have met your Annual Deductible.
 Air Liquide USA LLC has delegated to UnitedHealthcare the initial discretion and authority to decide whether a treatment or supply is a Covered Health Service and how the Eligible Expenses will be determined and otherwise covered under the Plan.